finestnothing/notes_collection/Notes/Companies/tyler_technologies.md

 			- Want to see x amount of growth or in role x by y time, talk to them and they'll help
 	- Tuition reimbursement
 		- Degree in line with current role and career path
-		- Pays for college or certifications
+		- Pays for college or certifications up to a certain amount per year (~5,000 I think?)
 	- Likes to highlight
 		- In pandemic, no major layoffs and now growing
 - Second [[interview]] [[2022-06-15]] at 9 AM with Robyn